A Mini Guide to Marrakech

 me

-Bio: An Analyst by profession, Lavina writes articles on her blog, A Capricious Compass, to motivate individuals who work a 9-5 to break free from the notion that you cannot prioritize travel.
-She also contributes to publications like The Huffington Post, Thought Catalog and Elite Daily and more, including print media.
+Bio: An Analyst by profession, Lavina D’Souza writes articles on her blog, A Capricious Compass, to motivate individuals who work a 9-5 to break free from the notion that you cannot prioritize travel.

 A Capricious Compass contains her quirky stories around the world in addition to detailed guides and itineraries.